- Duration: 3 years

 In order to be admitted to the PhD programme, you must

 - have completed at least five years of higher education, and received a master’s/cand.theol. degree or equivalent in a relevant subject area.
-The master’s degree should include a written of minimum 30 ECTS credits and be graded B (or equivalent) or better.
+The master’s degree should include a written thesis of minimum 30 ECTS credits and be graded B (or equivalent) or better.

 - submit a project description in line with MF's template for project descriptions.